stevebuer/cs330-projects/homework1/README.md

 that certain propagation trends tend to persist for a period of time.
 It is not guaranteed that propagation at 28 Mhz will be good tomorrow because it was good today, but it probably will.
 I think these types of probabilistic radio phenomena may be well-suited to prediction by a machine learning model.
 I would like to explore this possibiliy in my project.

+## Data Set

+Solar data is plentiful and publicly available.
+I definitely want to keep it in mind, but for now I think I would like to focus on data that is in general referred to as DX spots.
+The DX (or distance) spots are human-created or automated reports of radio transmissions that are received by a listening station, along with information about their origin.
+Regardless of how the data are created in a reporting system, the result is that an arc connecting two points on the globe can be determined such that a radio wave propagation path is identified between the two points.
+Additional information such as signal strength may be included in the reports as well.
+These reports are collected by various networks or dedicated web sites for the purpose of providing real-time reporting of conditions and stations operating.
+I would like to collect some of this data and use it to make predictions about future propagation conditions for the coming days or weeks.

+### Data Sources

+* DX Clusters
+* DXmaps.com
+* Reverse Beacon Network
+* Others...